jorgerey89/woocommerce-bookings-list/README.md

 Version: 1.0.0

 # Details
+- Search bookings for "Woocommerce Bookings" in the Wordpress administration panel.
-- Search for reservations by start date.
+- Search for reservations by start date with a datepicker.
 - Export of listing with PDF and CSV